TikTok, the War on Ukraine, and 10 Features That Make the App Vulnerable to Misinformation

 Although one can find videos containing graphic violence on TikTok using certain search terms, the app’s algorithm does not typically recommend videos containing blood, injuries, corpses, or other graphic imagery on the For You Page.
 And these kinds of images are prohibited in TikTok’s terms of service.5 TikTok’s audiences are younger than the typical Facebook and Twitter user,6 so it is of special interest to the platform to shield its users from harmful images.

-The mitigation of graphic and gory images on TikTok, as with other platforms, is done to protect users from trauma and harm and to disincentivize the glorification of violence.
+The of graphic and gory images on TikTok, as with other platforms, is done to protect users from trauma and harm and to disincentivize the glorification of violence.
 However well intentioned, such mitigation can risk portraying an inaccurate picture of what is happening on the ground.
 When bombed buildings are allowed to appear but bodies are omitted, it can give off the the impression that death and injury is not occuring.

 10. TikTok has a history of being used as a tool for documenting instances of political conflict or disasters.